-Following extensive research with the industry, we know that whilst some want to meet virtually again this year, most are keen to meet in person again.
+Following extensive research with the industry, we know that whilst some want to meet virtually this year, most are keen to meet in person.

 This year we will be meeting in-person and offering an online option for those who are unable to join us on the West coast.
 Your safety is our top priority.
 To learn about the steps we are taking to make this summit more Covid secure, take a look at our protocols

 Join the industry’s senior leaders from Payers, Providers, Patient Advocacy Organizations, Digital Tech and Telehealth all in one place hosting the cutting edge conversations to build the next generation mental healthcare ecosystem.
 Developing the next wave of mental healthcare will take everyone one of us.

 The Future of Mental Healthcare Event will be held Online as well as in California!
 Catch up with old and make new connections, face to face, with those in the field.
 But if you can’t make it in person, you’ll still be able to network with your peers across the world as if you were in the room.